 The estate planning team at Foley Freeman, PLLC has the skills and experience to handle the full range of trusts.
 Along with other trusts, our Boise attorneys are prepared to help you with:

 • Revocable Living Trust: A revocable trust is created during the grantor’s lifetime and may be altered or revoked at any time.
 It is commonly used to avoid probate and manage property during incapacity.
 Upon the grantor’s death, it becomes irrevocable and directs the distribution of assets to the assigned beneficiaries.
+A living trust is one of the most flexible estate planning tools available.
+It allows you to maintain control during your life while providing clear instructions for after you pass.

 • Irrevocable Trust: An irrevocable trust cannot be changed once created, except under limited circumstances.
 Assets transferred into the trust are no longer owned by the grantor.
 That matters because when they are set up properly, irrevocable trusts are extremely powerful asset protection tools.
 These trusts are often used for long-term care planning.
+They can also help with elder law concerns, such as protecting assets while qualifying for government benefits.

 • Special Needs Trusts: A special needs trust provides financial support to a disabled beneficiary without jeopardizing eligibility for government benefits.
 The trustee manages distributions to enhance the beneficiary’s quality of life.
 Idaho families with special needs loved ones should strongly consider this type of trust.
+This type of planning is often overlooked, but it can make a huge difference in the life of a person with a disability.

 How Our Idaho Trust Planning Lawyer Can Help